 - Bring back up to heat — the potatoes will have cooled the sauce.

 - Pour the whole into a large glass dish, and cover with foil.

-- Bake for an hour at 180 degrees C; or two hours at 150 degrees C, or whatever suits your plans.
+- Bake for 20–30 minutes at 180 degrees C; or 30–40 minutes at 150 degrees C, or whatever suits your plans.
 (We often do this along with pulled pork, which we cook at a low temperature.)